Overnight snow dusts North Coast, Bay Area peaks

 Scattered showers were expected to continue through Wednesday morning in the North Bay before the region dries out through the holiday weekend, meteorologists said.
 Wet weather could return early next week.

-In Mendocino County, snow fell for about an hour overnight in Ukiah, at an elevation of roughly 600 feet, said meteorologist Jonathan Garner.
+In Mendocino County, snow fell for about an hour Monday night in Ukiah, at an elevation of roughly 600 feet, said meteorologist Jonathan Garner.

-Fresh snow was also visible on peaks throughout the county, he said.
+Fresh snow was also visible on peaks throughout the county at dawn, he said.

 “This was not a major storm at all, especially compared to what we’ve seen during the past week,” Garner said.
 Mendocino County saw “very light rainfall, mainly drizzle, on the coast and snow over the interior.”